Rishabh07code/Store-App/README.md

 Notes:
 - Tailwind is loaded via CDN in `index.html` for quick styling in dev.
 For production, install and configure Tailwind properly.
 - This is a local demo using in-memory data only (no backend or persistence).

+Admin credentials for the demo app:

+- Email: RKADD@gmail.com
+- Password: RKADD@147852369

+See `ADMIN_CREDENTIALS.md` for more details.